User Guide

 Both exports accept an optional From and To date.
 Leave both blank to export all data.
 When a range is set, the filename includes the dates for easy archiving — e.g. my-bot-conversations-2025-01-01-to-2025-01-31.csv.

-Use the Sessions Export + AI Summaries combination as a lightweight CRM — generate summaries for sessions where visitors shared contact details, then export to get a CSV of leads with context about what they were asking about.
+Use the Sessions Export + AI Summaries combination as a lightweight CRM — generate summaries for sessions where visitors shared contact details, then export to get a CSV of contacts with context about what they were asking about.

 Interact Mode Plan feature